apache/arrow/docs/source/java/vector_schema_root.rst

 ======

 There is not a object or implementation of Table on java side.
-More close definition like a table will be VectorSchemaRoot (see the next section).
+More close definition like a table could be VectorSchemaRoot (see the next section).

 VectorSchemaRoot
 ================